Kesslernity / Copilot Agent Pack, Vol. 1

 What exactly do I get?

-One download, a single .zip: a 30-page guide PDF; six paste-ready instruction blocks as plain .txt; an import-ready-packages folder (six one-click Copilot upload zips plus an import guide); and three workbooks (a cost estimator, a test-script log, and a tickable governance-and-deployment checklists workbook); plus a LICENSE file and a read-me with my contact address.
-Each deliverable is usable on its own without reading the prose.
+One download, a single .zip: a 55-page guide PDF; six paste-ready instruction blocks as plain .txt; an import-ready-packages folder (six one-click Copilot upload zips plus an import guide); four workbooks (the agent operating register, a cost estimator, a test-script log, and a tickable governance-and-deployment checklists workbook); the six operating-layer standards as standalone files; plus a CHANGELOG, a LICENSE file and a read-me with my contact address.
+Each deliverable is usable on its own without reading the prose, and every later version is free from your library.

 Will it work in my setup?